 The Research Compliance team within the Office of Corporate Compliance & Business Ethics oversees the administration of the Program related to all aspects of research and is a valuable resource for any employees involved in research activities.
 The Research Compliance team is responsible for providing information, training and support to any researcher (enterprise-wide) to promote compliance with laws, regulations and policies governing research in the most efficient and effective manner.
-They work closely with the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), the Law department, the Center for Clinical Research (CCR), Research Finance and others to carry out Program activities and implementation.
-Whether an employee plans to conduct human subject, animal or laboratory research, we encourage contacting the Office of Corporate Compliance & Business Ethics (216-444-1709) so that compliance considerations can be identified and addressed as early on as possible.
+They work closely with the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), the Law department, the Center for Clinical Research (CCR), Research Finance and others to carry out compliance program activities and implementation.
+Whether an employee plans to conduct human subject, animal or laboratory research, we encourage contacting the Research Compliance Office at ResearchComplianceOffice@ccf.org so that compliance considerations can be identified and addressed early in the research process.
 Visit the Research Compliance page on the Corporate Compliance & Business Ethics intranet site for additional information.